dikaeinstein/node-chat-server/README.md

 npm start or npm run dev
 ```

-You should now be able to access the API via http://localhost:4900.
+You should now be able to access the chat app via http://localhost:4900.

+**NOTE:**

-**NOTE:** You may need to modify the `.env` file configuration if the defaults in are not suitable for your environment.
+- You may need to modify the `.env` file configuration if the defaults in are not suitable for your environment.
+- Changes in the `.env` file are not automatically loaded.
+You have to start the app manually when you make an update to the `.env` file.

 ## Available Commands